yezyilomo/dictfier/README.md

     # This is a custom field which is computed by using age field from a student object
     # Note how age_in_months function is passed to useobj hook(This is very important for API to work)
-    {"age_in_months": dictifier.useobj(age_in_months)}
+    {"age_in_months": dictfier.useobj(age_in_months)}
 ]

-std_info = dictifier.dictify(student, query)
+std_info = dictfier.dictfy(student, query)
 print(std_info)
 ```

-## How dictifier works?
+## How dictfier works?

-**dictifier** works by converting given Object into a corresponding dict **recursively(Hence works on nested objects)** by using a **Query**.
+**dictfier** works by converting given Object into a corresponding dict **recursively(Hence works on nested objects)** by using a **Query**.
 So what's important here is to know how to structure right queries to extract right data from the object.

 **What's a Query anyway?**

-A Query is basically a template which tells dictifier what to extract from an object.
+A Query is basically a template which tells dictfier what to extract from an object.
 It is defined as a list or tuple of Object's fields to be extracted.

 **Sample conversions**.